drgomesp/etherspy/README.md

-# scaffold-go
+# etherspy

-Tiny bootstrap/toolkit for Go applications.
+A network utility for Ethereum protocols